hung-phan/generator-react/README.md

 ##Routing

-For control different components and their data logic, the generator uses [flatiron/director] (https://github.com/flatiron/director) to control routing and binding to corresponding components.
+For control different components and their data logic, the generator uses [flatiron/director] (https://github.com/flatiron/director) to control routing and binding of corresponding components.

 ## License